busterwood/ucg/README.md

 ### load

-The `load` statement adds child elements to current model from an XML file where the elements matche an XPATH expression.
+The `load` statement adds child elements to current model from an XML file where the elements matches an XPATH expression.

 For example, the following loads `entity` elements where the name attribute has a value of `order` from the `schema.xml` file:
 ```